-The complete Royal Dynasty of Sri Lanka is documented in number of historical documents with primary document being the Mahavamsa ( The Great Chronicle of of Sri Lanka ).
-The Mahavamsa was written by the Venerable thera Mahanama in the 6th century AD.
-The first version of it covered the period from the coming of King Vijaya in 543 BC to the reign of King Mahasena.
+The complete Royal Dynasty of Sri Lanka is documented in a number of historical documents with the primary document being the Mahavamsa (The Great Chronicle of of Sri Lanka).

-Rajavaliya is a 17th-century historical Narrative of Kings of Sri Lanka, covering the history of the island from its legendary beginnings in 543 BC up to the accession of King Vimaladharmasūrya II in 1687.
+- Rajavaliya: meaning “line of Kings” is a 17th-century historical chronicle of Sri Lanka, covering the history of the island from its beginnings up to the accession of King Vimaladharmasurya II in 1687.
+It is believed this manuscript is the work of several authors.

 Chronological list of Kings of Sri Lanka (Royal Dynasty of Sri Lanka)